MV-I/MV-I/README.md

 - 👋 Hi, I’m @MV-I
 - 👀 I’m interested in IT, Music, Art and Gaming.
-- 🌱 I’m currently learning JavaScript, Angular and Java.
+- 🌱 I’m currently learning JavaScript, Angular, React and Java.
 - 💞️ I’m looking to collaborate on Angular/JavaScript web development projects.
-- 📫 You can reach me via Twitter DMs.

 <!---
 MV-I/MV-I is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.